braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/integration.md

 Braze also provides default push categories for push action button support, which must be manually added to your push registration code.
 Refer to [push action buttons][35] for additional integration steps.

 {% alert warning %}
-If you've implemented a custom push prompt as described in our [push best practices]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/push_notifications/troubleshooting/), make sure that you're calling the following code **EVERY time the app runs** after they grant push permissions to your app. **Apps need to re-register with APNs as [device tokens can change arbitrarily](https://developer.apple.com/library/ios/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/BackgroundExecution/BackgroundExecution.html).**
+If you've implemented a custom push prompt as described in our [push best practices]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/push_notifications/troubleshooting/), make sure that you're calling the following code **every time the app runs** after they grant push permissions to your app. **Apps need to re-register with APNs as [device tokens can change arbitrarily](https://developer.apple.com/library/ios/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/BackgroundExecution/BackgroundExecution.html).**
 {% endalert %}

 ### Using UserNotification framework (iOS 10+)